outpace/config/README.md

 :plugins [[com.outpace/lein-config "0.1.0"]]
 ```

-Note: it is inappropriate for libraries to include their own `config.edn` since that is an application deployment concern.
+Note: it is inappropriate for libraries to include their own `config.edn` file since that is an application deployment concern.
 Including default values in-code (which can then be exposed by the plugin) is acceptable.

 ## Config Usage